prakhar897/awesome-wordle/README.md

 [Nerdle](https://nerdlegame.com/) - Wordle, but with numbers

-[Octordle](https://octordle.com/) - Same as Wordle, but you have to attempt four prompts simultaneously, plus other variants.
+[Octordle](https://octordle.com/) - Same as Wordle but you have to attempt eight prompts simultaneously, plus other variants.

 [Pokle](https://poklegame.com/) - Wordle but you have to guess poker board cards